 - Blackadder, Prince Edmund Plantagenet and Duke of Edinburgh, adapts an all-black outfit once he becomes The Black Adder.
 Most of his descendents likewise attire themselves in black, though much of the time they are just Jerkasses and some characters that are easier to define as flat out ''evil'' are not dressed in black or even dark colors.
 In fact, the fourth one is never seen in black, rather wearing a soldier's tan uniform.

 - Buffy the Vampire Slayer:

-- Vampire Faith wears black outfits.
+- Evil Faith wears black outfits.

 - When Xander and Willow become vampires in Wish!verse, they wear black leather.
 When the real Willow pretends to be vampire!Willow she steals the latter's black clothes.
 Also, in the last three episodes of Season Six, Willow dons black clothes and "dyes" her hair black as she embraces black magic.

 - Caleb, The Dragon in Season 7, wears black as he's a fallen priest.
 However he also points out that it's slimming.